Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Twink: the act of equipping a lower level character with items that it will not normally be able to find until in higher difficulties with the intent of making the character perform at a higher level than intended.
 Rewards for "twinking" include faster clear time for quests, faster net experience gains, and faster rate of defeating monsters.
 See: 'Alt.'

-Uber: an optional boss that can be challenged via the Infernal Machine in Act I: Return to New Tristram.
-Ubers come in pairs as, Leoric & Maghda, Ghom & Rakkanoth, and Zoltun Kulle & Siegebreaker.
-Ubers will drop valuable rewards when defeated at higher Monster Power levels.
-See: 'MP' and 'Machine.'
+U-Z Uber: an optional boss that can be challenged via the Infernal Machine in Act I: Return to New Tristram.
+In the original Diablo III, Ubers come in pairs as, Leoric & Maghda, Ghom & Rakkanoth, and Zoltun Kulle & Siegebreaker.
+In Reaper of Souls, a new Uber is introduced in the form of Diablo.
+See: 'Machine.'

 Unbuffed: stands for a character's base statistics without relying on any effects from auras or self-cast abiltiies or passive abilities.
 See: 'Buffed.'